 Science KS1: The food chain

-The video explores common food chains and explores how the ‘circle of life’ operates in nature.
+It explores common food chains and explores how the ‘circle of life’ operates in nature.

 It looks at what happens if one part of a food chain is taken away, and also explains the position of humans in the food chain.